flaneurette/Tailscale-Monitor/README.md

 */5 * * * * /usr/local/bin/tailscale-monitor.sh
 ```

 To check every 5 minutes if a new user connected to tailscale.

 If so, take immediate action!
+Which could be: log into your tailscale admin and block the user in question, then do a security audit.